torchtraining.callbacks¶

 IMPORTANT: This class plays the role of

-known from other training libs.
-It is user’s role to load module and pass tostep
+ModelCheckpointerknown from other training libs.
+It is user’s role to load module and pass tostep, hence we provide onlysavingpart of checkpointing (may be subject to change).Example:

 import operator class TrainStep(tt.steps.Train): def forward(self, module, sample): ... return loss step = TrainStep(criterion, device) iteration = tt.iterations.Train(step, module, dataloader) # Lower (operator.lt) loss than current best -> save the model iteration ** tt.accumulators.Mean() ** tt.callbacks.Save( module, "my_model.pt", comparator=operator.lt )